Choosing the Perfect Camera Interface: GMSL or GigE?

 Distance of transmission

-GMSL: GMSL cameras are well-suited for applications requiring short—to medium-distance transmission.
-They enable the camera to be positioned up to 15m away from the host processor while maintaining high-speed operation, a high frame rate, and minimal latency.
+GMSL: GMSL cameras are well-suited for applications requiring short-to-medium distance transmission.
+They enable the camera to be positioned up to 15 meters away from the host processor while maintaining high-speed operation, a high frame rate, and minimal latency.

 Hence, GMSL is a strong interface for drones and autonomous vehicles, where high-speed data transmission within a confined space is crucial.